tylermcginnis/react-native-algolia-dropdown/README.md

 # react-native-algolia-dropdown
-Real time dropdown search for Algolia with React Native
+This component is rad.
+I just haven't had time to document it.
+If you're using Algolia with React Native and you need an Instagram-ish search bar (with dropdown results), hit me up on Twitter and I'll walk you through it. @tylermcginnis33